 Tu B’Shvat is an ancient celebration of the new year for trees.
 It has changed and evolved over twenty centuries, and has never been more vital or significant than it is today.
 We live in an era in which sustainable forestry is more widely practiced than ever before, yet deforestation is a powerful driver of climate change and loss of biodiversity.
 Trees play important roles in some of the most challenging environmental issues of our time, and the way we use them is important, even in ways you might not expect.
 For a simple example: saving paper does not just “save trees,” but also prevents burning fossil fuels in transportation and processing.

-The resources below, including the newly updated 2019 Hazon Tu B’Shvat Haggadah, offer thoughts and ideas to help you celebrate Tu B’Shvat in your home or community.
-The texts, questions, activities, and suggestions below can serve as guides for viewing Tu B’Shvat through fresh eyes and recontextualizing the tradition.
+The resources below, including Hazon’s Haggadot, offer thoughts and ideas to help you celebrate Tu B’Shvat in your home or community.
+The texts, questions, activities, and suggestions can serve as guides for viewing Tu B’Shvat through fresh eyes and recontextualizing traditions.

 Tu B’Shvat Haggadah: Hazon Seder and Sourcebook

-Our new haggadah features the blessings on wine and symbolic foods, various thematic activities, as well as four sets of texts focusing on our relationship with food, trees, the land of Israel, and the wider world.
+The 2019 Tu B’Shvat haggadah features the blessings on wine and symbolic foods, various thematic activities, as well as four sets of texts focusing on our relationship with food, trees, the land of Israel, and the wider world.
 Since Martin Luther King Jr. Day falls on Tu B’Shvat this year, the final section adds a social justice component featuring excerpts from Dr. King’s teachings.

 - Trees, Earth, and Torah: A Tu B’Shvat Anthology draws upon biblical, rabbinical, medieval, and modern sources – from art, music, recipes, and crafts, as well as fiction, poetry, and essays – about the significance and historical development of Tu B’Shvat.

 We’ve compiled a great selection of music for you to make your seder a more multi-faceted experience.
-Our Haggadah and Leader’s Guide have suggestions of when to use these songs and we invite you to integrate any or all of these songs in to your seder.

 Harachaman by Rabbi David Seidenberg